 Could the natural distribution areas of this plant in Africa and Asia have been connected through geographic migration corridors in the distant past?

+The stem in picture is purplish, unlike the green stems often seen.
 The rectangular stems ramble through other plants and grow to a size that presents a heavy weight to carry to such hosts (www.mrsupplement.com.au).